coderefinery/talk-general/talk.md

 ## To reproduce computational results you need

-- The code
+### - The code: .red[share]
-- The right version of the code
+### - The right version of the code: .red[version control]
-- The right version of the environment
+### - The right version of the environment: .red[containers, share]
-- The data
+### - The data: .red[share]

+---

+## Resistance against sharing software

+"Will I get scooped?"

+"Somebody will find mistakes."

+"It's really ugly and unfinished code - people should not see this."

+"I spent 5 years building this - why should the other group save these 5 years?"

 ---